 My question isn’t answered!

 Please take a moment to share your question and I’ll reply asap.

 Do you take requests?

-Not anymore.
+Not usually.
 I do occasionally ask for recommendations on Twitter or events, but that’s it.
 Otherwise you can find polls on what to play, watch or read next on Twitter.

 What is that header from?
 How many headers do you have?

 I use several headers and they are all randomised, so it would be difficult for me to answer that question without more specific details.
 However, these are the following titles with featured headers (numbers indicate how many headers there are for that title, asterisk * indicates it’s my work):

 - .hack (1)